This course is designed for adoption professionals and pre/post-adoptive families.

 1- Hour Online Audio Course (Certificate of completion will be immediately awarded upon successful completion of the course including passing a 10 question quiz with a grade of 80%)

 The possibility of prenatal exposure is something that adoptive parents must consider when accepting a match or referral.
 What types of exposure that are common in adoptive or foster situations and what are the long term consequences of varying types of exposure.
-In this course, Dr. Ira Chasnoff, one of the nation’s leading researchers who studies the effects of maternal alcohol and drug use on the newborn infant and child, discusses FASD and prenatal drug exposure.
+In this course, Dr. Ira Chasnoff, one of the nation’s leading researchers on the effects of maternal alcohol and drug use on the newborn infant and child and author of The Mystery of Risk, discusses FASD and prenatal drug exposure.

 This course includes:

 - How common is prenatal exposure to drugs or alcohol in foster care adoption, international adoption, and domestic infant adoption?

 - In what countries in international adoption is fetal alcohol syndrome (FAS) or fetal alcohol spectrum disorder (FASD) most common?